MateoRojas/kafka-101/README.md

 - The Kafka cluster stores streams of records in categories called topics.

 What's the retention period?
+- Durable storage of messages for some periof of time.
+- Configurable per topic either in time or disk size.
+- Topics can be set as log compacted.
+Keeping only the last message produced with a specific key.

 Publish and subscribe to streams of events
 Store events in a durable way